3dh-de/lyx-thesis-template/README.md

 All templates are created/tested with LyX 2.1 (and higher) under Linux and Windows.

 For [Windows](https://wiki.lyx.org/Windows/Windows) the installation of official **LyX-Bundles** is advised - see: https://wiki.lyx.org/Windows/Windows

-The bundles contain all needed thirdparty packages like the LaTeX engine [MikTeX](https://miktex.org/) and [Ghostscript](http://www.ghostscript.com/).
+**Update:** The bundles were discontinued due to severe bugs in MikTeX - so now we have to download & install [TeX Live](https://www.tug.org/texlive/acquire-netinstall.html) manually before installing LyX.

 #### Literature Bibliography